fkie-cad/Sandroid_Dexray-Intercept/docs/index.rst

 What is Dexray Intercept?
 -------------------------

-Dexray Intercept is part of the dynamic analysis sandbox SanDroid.
+Dexray Intercept is part of the dynamic analysis sandbox `SanDroid <https://github.com/fkie-cad/Sandroid_core>`.
 It uses Frida dynamic instrumentation to:

 * **Monitor Android app behavior** in real-time during execution
 * **Intercept and log** cryptographic operations, network traffic, file system access, and IPC communications